Beyond the Bellman Fixed Point: Geometry and Fast Policy Identification in Value Iteration: Related work

 Switching-system methods have recently been used to analyze reinforcement learning~\cite{sutton1998reinforcement} and dynamic programming~\cite{bellman1966dynamic,bertsekas1996neuro,bertsekas2015dynamic}.
 The framework of~\cite{lee2020unified} gives a unified switching-system view of Q-learning algorithms, and~\cite{lee2023discrete} develops a discrete-time formulation with convergence guarantees.
 Subsequent work established sharper final-iteration bounds~\cite{lee2024final} and finite-time results under Markovian observations and diminishing step sizes~\cite{lim2024finite}.

 For Q-VI, several papers have examined geometric or Lyapunov-based structure.
 A switching-system interpretation and orthant-wise geometric behavior are studied in~\cite{lee2023some}.
 Convex-analytic and Lyapunov methods for value-based reinforcement learning appear in~\cite{guo2022convex}, while~\cite{iervolino2023lyapunov} formulates value iteration as an affine switching system.
 Switching-based policy-selection mechanisms are considered in~\cite{tipaldi2025switching}.
+Goyal and Grand-Cl\'ement~\cite{goyal2023first} develop a first-order approach to accelerated value iteration and analyze value-iteration-type recursions through compositions of affine maps, or equivalently through a linear time-varying/switching dynamical-system viewpoint.
 These works are close in spirit to the present paper, as they use dynamical-systems tools to study value-based dynamic programming and reinforcement learning algorithms.

 Geometric approaches outside switching systems provide a complementary perspective.
 The value-function polytope framework of~\cite{dadashi2019value} characterizes geometric and topological properties of value functions in finite MDPs and uses that structure to interpret reinforcement learning algorithms.
 Related polyhedral ideas are used in~\cite{wu2022geometric}, which develops geometric policy iteration through hyperplane arrangements and boundary structures of MDPs.
 Those works focus mainly on value-function geometry, policy improvement, and polyhedral structure.
 Our focus is instead on the Q-VI trajectory relative to \(\mathcal X_1=Q^*+\operatorname{span}(\mathbf 1)\) and the POSS \(\mathcal X^*\).